bitovi/academy/src/ngrx/7-create-api-effects/create-api-effects.md

 ### Flattening RxJS Operators

-"Flattening" operators are commonly used when creating Effects since we will likely use `Observables` or `Promises` to make API requests or perform some asynchronous task to perform some kind of side-effect.
+"Flattening" operators are commonly used when creating Effects since we will likely use `Observables` or `Promises` to make API requests or perform some asynchronous task to produce some kind of side-effect.

 One way to subscribe to an "inner" `Observable` within an existing "outer" `Observable` stream is to use "flattening" operators such as [`mergeMap`](https://rxjs.dev/api/operators/mergeMap), [`switchMap`](https://rxjs.dev/api/operators/switchMap), or [`exhaustMap`](https://rxjs.dev/api/operators/exhaustMap).
 These "flattening" operators can also allow us to use `Promises` within our `Observable` stream as well.